NaderNasr/Block-chain-explorer/README.md

 - Used the Ether/Poly Scan API's rather than creating dummy data.
 Using real world addresses and retrieving real world transactions.
 - Instead of generating random hashes at page load, the app requests the user to add their own ETH or POLY address.
 - Added a Navbar to switch between Poly and Ether.
+- Added Meta Mask - use can check balance, hash account number and transactions
+- Added simple landing page with options

 ---